- 06 Feb 2024

 In the Run action on assets matching following query field, from the Module list, select the module/asset type you want to query.
 Then, from the Select Query list, do one of the following:

 - Select a saved query from the list.

 - Click Add Query to create a new query using the query wizard.
-To learn more about creating a new query, see Adding a New Query.
+To learn more about creating a new query, see Creating a New Query.

 In the Main Action section, use the default name provided in Action name or enter a new name.

-If you want to configure dynamic values for this action, toggle on Configure Dynamic Values and Define the statement with the assistance of Autocomplete and Syntax Helper.
+If you want to configure dynamic values for this action, toggle on Configure Dynamic Values and Define the statement with the assistance of the Dynamic Value Statement Wizard or the Syntax Helper with Autocomplete feature.
 Click Validate to make sure the statement is valid.
-To learn more about statement syntax, see Configuring Enforcement Action Statements.
+To learn more about statement syntax, see Creating Enforcement Action Dynamic Value Statements.